 6 PPC Tools for Keyword Research

 One of the most important first steps before running any Google Ads campaign is to do substantial keyword research.
-Knowing keywords with adequate search volume, estimated CPCs, variations, etc. can help get your campaigns off on the right foot.
+Knowing keywords with adequate search volume, estimated CPCs, and variations can help get your campaigns off on the right foot.

 Keyword Tool #1: Google Ads Keyword Planner

-One of the very first tools you should be using for initial keyword research, and even beyond, is the Google Ads Keyword Planner, which will provide you with new keyword ideas, along with historical data, future projections and even bid estimates – although you should probably take those with a grain of salt.
+Use the Google Ads Keyword Planner for keyword research.
+This tool provides new keyword ideas, along with historical data, future projections, and even bid estimates – although you should probably take those with a grain of salt.

 Keyword Tool #2: WordTracker

 WordTracker is a paid tool that can give you more insight into all things PPC (plus some nice SEO tips too).
-Use it to help discover competitors’ keywords, as well as keywords for very specific themes.
+Used to discover competitors’ keywords, as well as keywords for particular themes.

 Keyword Tool #3: Soovle

-While most searches certainly take place on Google, keywords can be found across many different sites – take YouTube, Yahoo!, and even Wikipedia for example.
+While most searches indeed take place on Google, you can identify keywords across many different sites – take YouTube, Yahoo!, and even Wikipedia, for example.
 Soovle’s research tool will provide insight and keyword discovery based on search volume across all of these sites.

 Keyword Tool #4: WordStream